rothoma2/npm-malicious-bits/README.md

 # npm-malicious-bits

-A command-line tool for collecting and managing Indicators of Compromise (IOCs) from malicious Open Source Software (OSS) packages across multiple ecosystems.
+A command-line tool for collecting and managing Indicators of Compromise (IOCs) from malicious Open Source Software (OSS) packages reports across multiple ecosystems and OSINT reports.
+Unfortunately Open Source Supply Chain Security is under threat at the moment by Nation State Actors.

 ## Overview